awsdocs/aws-sct-user-guide/doc_source/CHAP_Source.Oracle.md

 ## Privileges for Oracle as a source<a name="CHAP_Source.Oracle.Permissions"></a>

-The privileges required for Oracle as a source are listed following:
+The privileges required for Oracle as a source are as follows:
 + CONNECT
 + SELECT\_CATALOG\_ROLE
 + SELECT ANY DICTIONARY